docker-hy/docker-hy.github.io/docs/part-1/index.md

 ---
-path: '/part-1'
-title: 'Part 1'
+title: 'Introduction to Part 1'
-overview: true
-hidden: false
 ---

 This part introduces containerization with Docker and relevant concepts such as *image* and *volume*.
 By the end of this part you are able to: